Degrees and Certifications:

 Mr.Berger's "Super Cool"WebPage

 This year's theme: What's Your Story? - Because everyone has a story to tell.
 We will explore "our stories" in a variety of thoughtful and creative ways!
-Writing creative narratives - both non-fiction and fiction - along with the critical nature of writing to text - using evidence to support a claim and thesis statement; making a point, and focuses on argument as an artform.
-Both ELA and Humanites are project-based, best-practices learning enviroments.
+Writing creative narratives - both non-fiction and fiction - along with the critical nature of writing to text - using evidence to support a claim and thesis statement; making a point, and focusing on argument as an artform.
+Both ELA and Advanced are project-based, best-practices learning environments.
 There is no standing around, or just getting by!
 There is no magic button or level - you must put in the work and produce to build pride and a solid worth ethic.
 And...there is no finish line!
+We are life-long learners!

 Defining Moment in Education:

 My 6th grade teacher, Mr. Merkelson, had a profound influence on me.
 He was so engaging, and made learning enjoyable.
-Plus, he is very funny.
+Plus, his sense of humor made my day.
 I cherish that time and have made it a point to bring that “mojo” to my classroom.
 He also drove the coolest convertible on the planet at the time.

 Core Educational Belief:

-Every student can learn, and have fun in the process.
+Every student can learn and have fun in the process.
 Students learn in different ways, and writing is a wonderful outlet for self-discovery and life-long applications.
-My scope in writing is to provide real world applications – preparing young writers for the challenges ahead.
+My scope in writing and reading is to provide real world applications – preparing young writers for the challenges ahead.
 Students need to express themselves.
-They also need to know how to write effectively, strategically and creatively as they progess in their academic careers, and eventually, into their careers.
+They also need to know how to write effectively, strategically and creatively as they progress in their academic careers, and eventually, into their careers.
 Learning these skills at a tender age can provide the foundation for future educational success.

-This is my 25th year of teaching, and my 20th year at Coronado.
-I earned my post-degree certification from Northern Arizona University and earned the status of highly qualified teacher in Language Arts in 2004.
+This is my 27th year of teaching, and my 20th year at Coronado.
+I earned my post-degree certificate from Northern Arizona University and earned the status of highly qualified teacher in Language Arts in 2004.
 I am a certified coach in girls’ softball, boys and girls basketball, and baseball.
 I have served as an Athletic Director for four years, including two years here at Coronado.
 I have taught grades 2, 3, and 5 along with teaching computers/technology -kindergarten through 10th grade.
-I played basketball my freshman in college at The University of Missouri-Columbia (Go Tigers!) and play tennis, hike, and mountain bike in my spare time.
+I played basketball my freshman in college at The University of Missouri-Columbia (Go Tigers!)
+I currently play tennis, hike, and mountain bike in my spare time.
 I love music (rock, jazz, R&B, Motown - just about everything) and I will frequently play guitar and sing with my students.
-I have two children ages 31 and 28 - my daughter earned her Masters degree in Clinical Psychology and Health Related Studies at University of Hawaii and University of Washington.
-My son recently graduated Nursing School at NAU - earned his BSN - passed his boards & will working as a RN at Tucson Medical Center.
-My dog Chance is a Siberian Husky.
-He is rescue - very sweet, smart @ times...I refer to his my wolf!
-My first Sibe - Lucky - lived a long life - 15 years and both Chance and I miss his dearly.
+I have two children ages 32 and 30 - my daughter earned her Masters degree in Clinical Psychology and Health Related Studies at University of Hawaii and University of Washington and is a licensed therapist and psychologist.
+My son graduated from Nursing School at NAU - earned his BSN - passed his boards & works as the charge nurse and RN at Tucson Medical Center.
+He also attended ASU and played college ball for two years.
+My dog, Chance, is a Siberian Husky.
+He is rescue - very sweet, smart @ times...I refer to him as my wolf!
+My first Sibe - Lucky - lived a long life - 15 years, and both Chance and I miss him dearly.
 I enjoy debating, reading, writing, comedy, sports, movies, and music.
 Here’s a secret: I used to do stand-up comedy in college to help pay for my education along with playing in two rock bands.
 Please don't tell...Shhh :)

 West Sedona K8 -Sedona, AZ